I created an easy to use API to help businesses do incredible things with AI.

 This philosophy makes it easy for developers to create reusable components that can be easily integrated into a variety of projects without the need for complex configuration.

-Here are a bunch of websites sharing Alpine.js component, mostly for free.
+Here are a bunch of websites sharing Alpine.js components, mostly for free:

 Learn, contribute and follow